Dual Ascent Diffusion for Inverse Problems: Variants Algorithms

 \begin{enumerate}[label=\roman*.] \item $\sigma_t = \sqrt{\zeta \cdot (1-\bar{\alpha}_{t-1})}$; \item $\gamma_t=\frac{\bar{\sigma}_t^2}{2\lambda\sigma^2}$ where $\sigma$ is the measurement noise standard deviation; \item We remove early the relaxation parameter $t_0$; \item We remove the dual updates. \end{enumerate}

-\subsection{\Method Variants Algorithms}
+\section{\Method Variants Algorithms}

 This section presents the precise algorithms corresponding to the three variants of \Method discussed in the ablation study.
-Note that DDiff-HQS \ref{alg:ddiff_hqs} is equivalent to DiffPIR \ref{alg:diffpir} if we satisfy (i.-iii.) from section A.2.
+Note that DDiff-HQS \ref{alg:ddiff_hqs} is equivalent to DiffPIR \ref{alg:diffpir} if we satisfy (i.-iii.) from Appendix~\ref{appendix:relation}.

-\subsection{Inverse Problems Setup}
+\section{Inverse Problems Setup}

 Most inverse problems are implemented using the same approach described in \cite{dps}, except for the HDR task which follows the setup in \cite{daps}.
 We set a fixed random seed for inpainting, motion deblurring, and nonlinear deblurring for fair comparison.
 Specific parameters are defined as follows: \begin{itemize} \item Super resolution: $4\times$ downsampling factor \item Inpainting: $128\times128$ box mask and $70\%$ random mask \item Gaussian \& motion deblurring: $61\times61$ kernel size with standard deviations of $3.0$ and $0.5$, respectively \item Phase retrieval: oversampling with ratio $k/n$ where $k=2$ and $n=8$ \item Nonlinear deblurring: blur kernel generated using \cite{nonlinear-deblur} \item HDR: $2\times$ dynamic range \end{itemize}